 Sunday evenings are relatively mellow in Mexico City and many places close earlier than usual so you may just want to stroll around and see what calls to you that’s still open.

-If you’re looking for a more standard dinner or a drink, walk over to Mercado Roma where everyone can browse the food stands to find what they would like and meet in the central tables to eat together.
+If you’re looking for options for dinner or drinks, walk over to Mercado Roma where everyone can browse the food stands to find what they would like and meet in the central tables to eat together.
 Or you can head up to the top level to enjoy a beer in the Biergarten.

 You could follow up dinner with a trip to the Torre Latinoamericana to look over the city lit up at night.
 It closes at 10 every night so make sure you wrap up dinner before then to get here on time.
 It’s really impressive to see the lights spread out as far as you can see, broken up only by the hills to the south.
 This is when it really hits you that almost 23 million people live in the Metropolitan area of Mexico City – the lights just go on forever.